CloudLabsAI-Azure/PowerApps-in-a-day/04_Power_Automate.md

 1. You can also use the Approvals Center to view all requests that you have sent and are **Awaiting response** from the approver.
 Select the **Sent requests** tab at the top to view all requests that you have sent.

+## Summary

+In this exercise, you have create an Approval Request Flow, created conditional Logic, tested the cloud flow ,updated the Flow and ran it.

 ### You have successfully completed the lab